atroxaper/p6-LogP6/README.md

 helper class `LogP6::Wrapper::SyncAbstract` to create your own synchronization wrappers.

-For now there is only one synchronization wrapper - `LogP6::Wrapper::SyncTime::Wrapper`.
-The wrapper check the new configuration (in a configuration file or in code) each `X` seconds.
+For now there is only tow synchronization wrappers:

+- `LogP6::Wrapper::SyncTime::Wrapper` - checks the new configuration change each
+`X` seconds;
+- `LogP6::Wrapper::SyncEach::Wrapper` - checks the new configuration change each
+time you use logger.

 # CONFIGURATION